 The first research question asked whether early college students were more likely to earn a postsecondary credential than control students; we assessed these impacts using the randomized controlled trial sample.
-Our results show that early college students received postsecondary credentials at a higher rate than control students: by the end of the fourth year after the end of grade 12, 37.8 percent of the treatment group had earned a postsecondary degree compared to 22.0 percent of the control group (see Table 4).
+Our results show that early college students received postsecondary credentials at a higher rate than control students: By the end of the fourth year after the end of Grade 12, 37.8% of the treatment group had earned a postsecondary degree compared with 22.0% of the control group (see Table 4).
 This was driven in large part by a 21.2 percentage point impact on associate degree attainment.

-When we look six years after the end of grade 12, we see that there remains a significant impact on overall degree attainment and on associate degree attainment with 44.3 percent of the treatment group estimated to have a postsecondary credential compared to 33.0 percent of the control group and an impact of 21.8 percentage points on associate degree attainment.
-As Table 4 also shows, however, by six years after Grade 12, the control students have essentially caught up to the treatment students in four-year degree attainment (24.9 percent treatment vs. 24.0 percent control).
+When we look 6 years after the end of Grade 12, we see that there remains a significant impact on overall degree attainment and on associate degree attainment with 44.3% of the treatment group estimated to have a postsecondary credential compared with 33.0% of the control group and an impact of 21.8 percentage points on associate degree attainment.
+As Table 4 also shows, however, by 6 years after Grade 12, the control students have essentially caught up to the treatment students in 4-year degree attainment (24.9% treatment vs. 24.0% control).

-Because students could earn both an associate degree and a bachelor's degree, we also analyzed the results by the following mutually exclusive categories: 1) earning only a technical certificate, 2) earning only an associate degree; 3) earning only a bachelor's degree; and 4) earning both an associate and bachelor's degree.
+Because students could earn both an associate degree and a bachelor's degree, we also analyzed the results by the following mutually exclusive categories: (a) earning only a technical certificate, (b) earning only an associate degree, (c) earning only a bachelor's degree, and (d) earning both an associate and bachelor's degree.
 These results, also shown in Table 4, provide additional support that the mechanism for increased degree attainment is primarily through the associate degree route, giving students a credential who would otherwise have not earned one at all and also giving students with bachelor's degrees an additional credential.

-When we look at the results for degree attainment by sub-group (shown in Table 5), we see similar results with large positive impacts for associate degree and generally non-significant impacts for four-year degree attainment with one exception: there is a statistically significant positive impact on four-year degree attainment for economically disadvantaged students.
-This is consistent with the program's theory of change for removing barriers to degree attainment for first generation and low-income students.
-When we look at differences in impacts between subgroups, we see larger impacts on two-year degree attainment for the non-targeted groups.
-We speculate that this might be because students in these relatively more advantaged groups might otherwise be less likely to attain an associate degree, instead going directly into a four-year university.
-Results for the mutually exclusive categories by sub-group are reported in the appendix.
+When we look at the results for degree attainment by subgroup (shown in Table 5), we see similar results with large positive impacts for associate degree and generally nonsignificant impacts for 4-year degree attainment with one exception: There is a statistically significant positive impact on 4-year degree attainment for economically disadvantaged students.
+This is consistent with the program's theory of change for removing barriers to degree attainment for first-generation and low-income students.
+When we look at differences in impacts between subgroups, we see larger impacts on 2-year degree attainment for the nontargeted groups.
+We speculate that this might be because students in these relatively more advantaged groups might otherwise be less likely to attain an associate degree, instead going directly into a 4-year university.
+Results for the mutually exclusive categories by subgroup are reported in the Supplemental Appendix (provided in the online version of the journal).